openshift/installer/Documentation/tutorials/creating-aws.md

 ## Creating and configuring your AWS account

-Let's create your AWS account.
-To begin:
+To create your AWS account:

-1. Go to https://aws.amazon.com and click ‘Create a Free Account’.
+1. Go to https://aws.amazon.com and click *Create a Free Account*.
 2. Enter your payment information using a valid credit card.
 3. Complete the identity verification process by answering Amazon’s phone call and entering the PIN show in your browser.
 4. Select the support plan that will best serve your business needs.

-After successfully creating your new AWS account, sign in to the AWS console.
+After successfully creating the account, sign in to the AWS console.

 ## Configuring AWS Route 53